felixlopz/hubrise-test-task/content/developers/en/integration-guide.md

 If users can create an account on your solution, you should push their details to HubRise as soon as they register.
 More generally, every time users update their details, you should update them on HubRise, as well.

 You should also anonymise customers immediately if they request so, or if they have been inactive for a certain period of time (for example, 3 years).
-This is a legal requirement in the EU under GDPR regulations.
-For more details, see [Anonymize customer](https://www.hubrise.com/developers/api/customer-management/#anonymize-customer).
+This is a legal requirement in many markets, including for example the EU countries under GDPR regulations.
+For more details, see [Anonymise customer](https://www.hubrise.com/developers/api/customer-management/#anonymise-customer).

 **Main suggestions**

 - Send a `POST /customer_lists/:customer_list_id/customers` request with the customer's details as soon as they register.
 - Send a `PATCH /customer_lists/:customer_list_id/customers/:id` request when customers update their online profile.
-- Anonymise customers with a `POST /customer_lists/:customer_list_id/customers/:customer_id/anonymize` request when needed.
+- Anonymise customers with a `POST /customer_lists/:customer_list_id/customers/:customer_id/anonymise` request when needed.

 ### Pushing Orders